 Insects can be one of the most dangerous threats to the world's forests.
 It was a fungus carried by a tiny beetle, about 1/5 of an inch long, that was responsible for destroying most of America's majestic street elms in the years since World War II.
 ESF faculty and students have long been studying this problem and are leaders in genetic research to produce an American elm resistant to the disease.

-Dr. Howard Miller, a forest entomologist, was the College's point person in the 1950s and '60s for information about Dutch elm disease. - College Archives at SUNY-ESF
+Dr. Howard Miller, a forest entomologist, was the College's point person in about Dutch elm disease. - College Archives at SUNY-ESF

 Syracuse's James Street was once lined with majestic elms, c1935. - OHA Collection